-Whether you’re interested in international marketing, or just want to learn more about how audiences around the world interact with the internet, learning about the top global platforms that weren't created in Silicon Valley can be an eye-opening experience.
+Whether you’re interested in international marketing, or just want to learn more about how audiences around the world interact with the internet, learning about the top global platforms can be an eye-opening experience.

-Below, I'll walk you through eight of the most popular social media platforms around the globe, including TikTok’s origin platform -- Douyin.
+Below, you’ll explore 17 of the most popular social media platforms around the globe, including TikTok’s origin platform — Douyin.

 QZone is a social media channel while QQ is a messaging app that links to a QZone account.
 The two apps serve as an alternative to Facebook in countries like China and South Korea, where the U.S. platform is blocked.

-On QZone, users are encouraged to publish posts, videos, or even music.
+On QZone today, users are encouraged to publish posts, videos, or even music.
 Like Facebook, they can also connect with friends, see a feed of updates, comment, share or react to posts, and update cover or profile photos.

-The QQ and QZone are great examples of a social media brand that gained traction long before we signed on to well-known platforms owned by U.S. tech firms.
-The usership of QQ and QZone might be so strong in China because young audiences discovered the brand for its messaging tool and were able to join and enjoy its full social media network later on.
+The QQ and QZone are great examples of social brands that gained traction long before platforms owned by U.S. tech firms.
+QQ and QZone users are so strong in China likely because young audiences adopted its messaging tool and were able to enjoy its full social network later on.

 Although Facebook launched 2004, one year before QZone came out, Tencent had already captured the millennial demographic with QQ, figured out how to grow its product competitively with QZone, and continued to add features to pull in Gen Z audiences.

 While QZone and QQ seem like Facebook alternatives, their history of growth is fairly parallel.
 And, as one of the biggest social media platforms globally, QQ is worth knowing about if you plan to market in Asian territories with heavy censorship.

 - Owner: Tencent

 - Name’s Origin: The app’s original name was Weixin, which translates to “micro letters.”
 In a play to become a more globally used app, Weixin rebranded to WeChat in 2012.